skhanal5/Insights/README.md

+# App Tracker (Project)

+An intuitive job application dashboard that keeps track of all of the jobs that you have applied for.
+Each application contains metrics and information like the date you have applied, the link to the application, the application status, etc. The underlying backend will be using AWS serverless and cloud technology (TBD which specific services).

-# aws-playground
+# AWS Building Blocks
-An assortment of things that I have built using various AWS services for learning purposes

-# Basic Integrations
+The integrations below are different AWS integrations/architectures that will be the building blocks for the backend of the application

 ## Lambda-SQS

 An introduction to SQS Standard Queues using a Python based Lambda function to populate the queue using boto3 SDK.
 The lambda function is connected to the SQS queue with basic permissions in its resource policy that allow for CRUD message operations.